xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 **SET.DIALOG.DEFAULT**(**object\_id\_text**)

-Object\_id\_text    is the name of the button control to set as the default button, as in \"Button 5\".
+Object\_id\_text    is the name of the button control to set as the default button, as in "Button 5".

 **Related Function**